 As cordless technology has improved in recent years, the popularity of cordless gardening power tools has also grown substantially.
 This isn’t really surprising given how convenient battery tools are – with no emissions, they are also quiet and easy to use.
 Our range of STIHL cordless grass trimmers offer the perfect balance between power and convenience.
 For a light and compact option the FSA 45 Lithium-Ion grass trimmer is unrivalled for managing smaller lawns.
 Weighing in at just 2.3 kg, including the built-in battery, this trimmer comes with plenty of added features to help you get the job done.
 The adjustable head and shaft allow you to change the grass trimmer into a dedicated lawn edger in a matter of seconds, so there’ll be no more getting on your hands and knees, using hand tools to perfect your edges.
 The FSA 45 is powered by Lithium-Ion technology (as are all STIHL cordless grass trimmers), which means you get all the power exactly when you need it, but without the added noise and exhaust fumes you would get from a petrol engine, and without the hassle of having to trail a cable around the garden when using a mains electric trimmer.

 If you have a larger lawn to maintain then the FSA 56 battery-powered grass trimmer offers all the power you will need with the added convenience of being light, well balanced and simple to use.
-The 36V Lithium-Ion battery used to power the FSA 56 is also interchangeable with the other tools in the COMPACT Cordless range, which includes two lawn mowers, a blower, two chainsaws, a hedge trimmer and a long-reach hedge trimmer.
+The 36V Lithium-Ion battery used to power the FSA 56 is also interchangeable with the other tools in the AK System of cordless tools, which is perfect for medium-sized gardens and includes two lawn mowers, a blower, two chainsaws, a hedge trimmer and a long-reach hedge trimmer.
 The FSA 56 can run both 1.6mm (standard) and 2.0 mm diameter cutting line (optional), which gives you a good option for tackling slightly longer, thicker grass growth.

 If you need a grass trimmer to tackle thicker, longer grass growth around the property then the FSA 65 and FSA 85 are definitely worth considering.
-Part of the PRO Cordless system, the AP batteries used to power these two grass trimmers are easily interchangeable with over 25 other tools in the range.
+Part of the AP system of cordless tools, the AP batteries used to power these two grass trimmers are easily interchangeable with over 25 other tools in the range.

 Petrol grass trimmers